mbernste/mbernste.github.io/_posts/2021-08-27-dim_reduc_subjective.md

 -------------------

 **Feature-selection**: Feature-selection involves keeping some of the original dimensions and throwing away the rest.
 This is the most simple, straightforward dimensionality reduction method as it simply entails throwing some dimensions away!
 Defining a loss-function for feature-selection is basically trivial, but for the sake of placing feature-selection into the same conceptual framework as other methods, let's define it.
 Let's say we would like to embed our data into two dimensions, $$\mathbb{R}^2$$, and we

+Ultimately, we really need to quantify exactly what qualities of the high dimensional data that we want preserved in our final two dimensions?
+This is a very task-dependent (or hypothesis-dependent) question!
+Importantly, "general purpose" dimensionality-reduction methods, such as PCA, t-SNE, and UMAP, each make very specific choices about what information it decides to keep and that which it decides to throw away.
+These choices may not actually align with the qualities that one actually wants to preserve in order to answer a particular question.
+Thus, one can be mislead if one does not understand sacrifices and trade-offs, in the form of discarded information, the method at-hand is making.